How to Plan a Trip

 San Pancho is an eco-conscious community where you’ll find way more long-term visitors and expats than your typical tourists here One thing that struck me when I first arrived in San Pancho is that everyone seems to know one another, locals and visitors alike.
 There is a lot of creative spirit in San Pancho.
 From artists to musicians.
 You’ll find beautiful murals hand painted all across the town.
 And there are adorable dogs everywhere.
 Literally everywhere!

 Read on to find out the best things to do in San Pancho Nayarit, and why I fell in love with this sleepy Mexican surf town.
+But before you go to the article, let me give you a list of the most popular tours to San Pancho:

 By far the closest airport to San Pancho is the international airport in Puerto Vallarta.
 You can find direct flights to Puerto Vallarta from a number of major US cities including New York, Los Angeles Chicago, Atlanta, Minneapolis.
 Flights to Puerto Vallarta are served by major airlines including Delta, JetBlue, American and United.
 A direct flight from NYC to Puerto Vallarta takes 5 hours, while Puerto Vallarta can be reached from LAX in just 3 hours.
 Check out flights on CheapOAir here.